 - Never, ever use Comic Sans

-Read this article on resume margins, aesthetics, font, and paper selection to make the most attractive resume possible.
+Read this article on resume margins to make the most attractive resume possible.

 15. Go Easy on the CAPS